ctfdavis/use-next-query-params/README.md

 - `default`: The default mode.
 The query parameters are updated when the state changes.
 - `reset`: The query parameters are reset to the default values when the state changes.
-- `refill`: The query parameters are refilled with the default values when the state changes.
+- `merge`: The query parameters are merged with the default values when the state changes.

 See the [demo](#demo) for an example of each mode.